 Durham real estate guide & listings for sale

-Durham is wonderful for those who prefer quiet surroundings, as there isn't a lot of street noise or city clamour.
+Durham is excellent for those who need quiet areas, as there isn't a lot of street noise or city clamour.

-Durham does not contain any high schools or primary schools.
-When it comes to food, purchasing one's groceries very often necessitates the use of a car in this parish.
+There are no high schools and no primary schools in Durham.
+When it comes to eating, shopping for one's groceries very often requires the use of a vehicle in this parish.